Share via

 Creating the planning line with an overflow warning

 A planning line is created when a supply causes the projected inventory to be higher than the overflow level at the end of a time bucket.
-To warn about the extra supply, the planning line has a warning message, the Accept Action Message field is not selected, and the action message is either Cancel or Change Qty.
+To warn about the extra supply, the planning line has a warning message, the Accept Action Message field isn't selected, and the action message is either Cancel or Change Qty.

 Calculating the planning line quantity